-Settlements shown in the accounting figures relate to the admission of new employers into the Fund, and who take on part of the authority's assets and liabilities as a result of employing members who have accrued benefits with the authority.
+Settlements shown in the accounting figures relate to the transfer of employees out of the Fund (e.g. new academies), and who take on part of the authority's assets and liabilities as a result of employing members who have accrued benefits with the authority.